morse-simulator/morse/doc/morse/user/actuators/v_omega_diff_drive.rst

 This actuator reads the values of linear and angular speed and applies them to the robot as speeds for the wheels.
-It only works with robots of the type ``WheeledRobot``, such as the :doc:`Segway RMP 400 <../robots/segwayrmp400>`.
+It only works with robots of the type ``WheeledRobot``, such as the :doc:`Segway RMP 400 <../robots/segwayrmp400>` and the :doc:`Pioneer 3-DX <../robots/pioneer3dx>`.
 The movement of the robot is more realistic, but also depends on more factors, such as the friction between the wheels and the surface.

 Files